ethereum/remix-ide/docs/testing_using_Chai_&_Mocha.md

 ## Debugging a test transaction

-To debug a transaction in one of the tests can be done by printing the tranasation hash and using the [Remix Debugger plugin](https://remix-ide.readthedocs.io/en/latest/tutorial_debug.html).
+To debug a transaction in one of the tests, print the transaction hash and input that in the [Remix Debugger plugin](https://remix-ide.readthedocs.io/en/latest/tutorial_debug.html).

 ![](images/run_with_mocha_print_hash.png)

-## Hardhat Ethers Plugin
+## Hardhat-ethers support

-Remix script runner also supports Hardhat plugin for integration with [ethers.js](https://github.com/ethers-io/ethers.js/) named as `hardhat-ethers`.
+Remix also supports methods of [hardhat-ethers](https://hardhat.org/plugins/nomiclabs-hardhat-ethers.html#hardhat-ethers) plugin of Hardhat framework.
 Available methods under this plugin are:

 ```
 interface Libraries {